optimist0372/ascertainment-bias/README.md

 👉 https://doi.org/10.5281/zenodo.19340785

+After downloading the dataset from Zenodo, extract it and copy all files into the `data/` folder of this repository, ensuring that the directory structure remains unchanged.

 This dataset is provided for reproducibility and demonstration purposes.
 All underlying data sources are publicly available (see manuscript for details).